FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Masterstroke/How Do I/resolution.md

 ## Changing Resolution

 To change the resolution of the game, you should use BethINI.
-To launch BethINI, close Mod Organizer 2 and then navigate to the Tools folder inside your Living Skyrim install folder.
+To launch BethINI, close Mod Organizer 2 and then navigate to the Tools folder inside your Masterstroke install folder.
 BethINI can be used to tweak the game settings including resolution.

 ## Borderless/Windowed Mode